vraelian/Testing/meta/STATE_SCHEMA.md

 [NAV_ID: string]: {string} - The SCREEN_ID to return to (e.g., ship: "map").

-pendingTravel: {object | null} - If not null, contains details of the player's active travel.
+pendingTravel: {object | null} - If not null, contains details of a travel action interrupted by an event.

-fromId: {string} - The LOCATION_ID of the departure location.
+destinationId: {string} - The LOCATION_ID the player was traveling to.

-toId: {string} - The LOCATION_ID of the destination.
+eventHullDamagePercent: {number} - (Optional) Hull damage from an event, applied on arrival.

-departureDay: {number} - The game day on which travel started.
+travelTimeAdd: {number} - (Optional) Flat number of days added to the trip by an event.

-arrivalDay: {number} - The game day on which travel will end.
+travelTimeAddPercent: {number} - (Optional) Multiplier to increase travel time from an event.

-duration: {number} - The total number of days for the trip.
+setTravelTime: {number} - (Optional) A new, fixed travel time set by an event.

 player: {object} - Contains all data specific to the player.